mesidd/TheLivingBrain-Showcase/README.md

 **[Insert your best screenshot of the Da Vinci Engine's "Pen vs. Apple" analogy here]**

-### The result: The engine proved its ability to function as a "serendipity machine," generating the interesting questions and profound analogies that are the very seeds of innovation.
 ---
+### Result: The engine proved its ability to function as a "serendipity machine," generating the interesting questions and profound analogies that are the very seeds of innovation.
+---

 ## Project Status & The Conversation

 This is an ongoing R&D project.
 The core reasoning engine and proprietary algorithms are private.
 This repository contains the public-facing interface and selected case studies for demonstration.
+For a complete overview of the concepts and findings, please refer to the accompanying paper (PDF).

 The "Living Brain" is the beginning of a new conversation about the future of AI.
 For collaboration, inquiries, or to discuss the architecture in greater depth, I invite you to connect with me.